 It is recommended that when creating your character's object name, you name it something that your character is going to be regularly called.
 For example, if you're characters name is Steve, then you would be better calling your Characters Object 'Steve' rather than 'Bill'.
 However, if your characters name is Steve, but you've made it your goal to tell everyone that you're named 'Michael' then calling your character object 'Michael' rather than Michael.
 This is not an enforcement, rather a suggestion.

-Sometimes folks will show up as 'a shrouded short person'.
+Sometimes folks will show up as 'a shrouded short person' or some variation.
 This means they are disguised.
 See HELP DISGUISE for more information.